bobbydeluxe/LumenFNF/content/readme.txt

 ABOUT EDITING:
 If you want to change something, for example, within assets/shared/images, said edited files *must* be put in mods/images, the engine will handle the rest.

+ABOUT BASEFNF:
+That's the mod folder with all the vanilla funkin' content, making it easier to tweak things and add expansions.
+Idea taken from P-Slice 1.0.